The Mews House Team

 Coming from an Art School background, Fi worked in advertising as a Graphic Designer and subsequently as a Design Studio Manager for many years, both in London and New York.
 She later joined the charity sector to work as a Company Manager for Vauxhall City Farm working with disadvantaged children and adults and those with special needs.
 She set up a Riding for the Disabled Project as well as several animal therapy, educational, and environmental programmes for local residents and schools.

-From 2009 to 2015 Fi worked for a London Daycare programme gaining invaluable insight into the workings of an addiction treatment centre.
-She worked as a Project Manager on a diverse and challenging range of developments including the implementation of policy and best practice.
+From 2009 to 2015 Fi worked for a London Daycare programme as a Project Manager gaining invaluable insight into the workings of an addiction treatment centre.

 Complementary Therapies: